 Reported inventory values must correspond to reported inventory numbers by class.
-Values for all of the reported inventories are NOT required in order for a value to be usable.
+Values for all the reported inventories are NOT required for a value to be usable.
 Probe to get as many values as possible.

 Report values as of the survey reference date.
-Values are needed in whole dollars for cattle, hogs, sheep, and goats, and in dollars and cents for chickens.
+Values are needed in whole dollars for cattle, hogs, sheep, and goats, and in dollars and cents for poultry.